Sugunasasi/library-management/README.md

              Git & GitHub: My "Time Machine."
 It saved my progress and let me host my code for the world to see.

 2. The Workflow: How Data Moves🔄
-          Here is the journey of a book in my system:

             Step 1: The Request (Input):
                 I open Thunder Client and type in a book's details (Title, Author, Year).
 I hit **SEND**.
             Step 2: The Validation (Security):